• A new and improved MVL is online now!

-The Music Vacancy List will soon migrate to a new interactive and individualized platform.
+The Music Vacancy List has migrated to a new interactive and individualized platform.
 Features for CMS members will include customizable job alerts (by email or text), CV upload, complete job descriptions and links to employers' sites, extended institution profiles, and more.

 • New Issue Now Available!
 College Music Symposium 60.2

 New Publications from CMS Series Cultural Expressions in Music

 by Franco Sciannameo

 • Musicians' Migratory Patterns: The African Drum as Symbol in Early America

 by Mauricio Rodríguez